frankwallis/plugin-typescript/README.md

 Starting with JSPM 0.17.0 (currently in beta) this plugin will be the officially supported mechanism for transpiling TypeScript.
 It provides the ability to transpile TypeScript and ES2015+ files on the fly when then are loaded by SystemJS.

-For SystemJS @0.19 use plugin-typescript 5.3.3
-For TypeScript 1.8.1 use plugin-typescript 4.0.16
+plugin-typescript supports TypeScript 2.0.0 and higher For TypeScript 1.8.1 use plugin-typescript 4.0.16
 For TypeScript 1.7.5 and below use plugin-typescript 2.x.x